virtualflags/archive/Fast Flags/Graphical Settings.md

 > This flag is most effective in CPU-bound scenarios.

 > [!CAUTION]
-> Enabling this FastFlag may lead to compatibility issues with certain games.
-(It works fine dw)
+> Enabling this FastFlag may lead to input lag & crashes
 ===
 ```json
 {